 The design anticipates and leaves room for the migration of mangroves landward as water levels in the bay continue to rise.

-Below (After): The meadow planted with salt tolerant grasses, woody plants and trees that can withstand periods of extreme wet and dry.
+Above (Left) The meadow, then a mown lawn, frequently flooded due to the high water table and extremely low elevation.
+(Right) The meadow planted with salt tolerant grasses, woody plants and trees that can withstand periods of extreme wet and dry.
 Species that spread or self-seed were selected in order to reduce the need for imported material.

 The 4.5 acres Jungle, named by Rauschenberg, is defined by a density of plant life and "the walk", a 900-foot meander that traces decades of travel back and forth across the site.
 Aggressive species had overcrowded the canopy and created an open site perimeter.
 The design restored the lush tropical density once associated with the Jungle while increasing diversity within and across biomes by designing with disturbance.

 The Environmental Reference Handbook for Sanibel, A Barrier Island Sanctuary states "The Australian pine (Casuarina sp.) is designated as a non-native invasive species by the State of Florida and may not be planted anywhere in the state."
 It continues, "Shallow-rooted Australian pines seed themselves readily on disturbed land and beaches, creating a monoculture that significantly limits and stunts the growth of healthy native vegetation."